Part 3: Assigning Progress Monitoring to Tier 2 and Tier 3

 To assess student progress or performance in those areas in which they were identified by universal screening as being at-risk for failure.

-To help build effective intervention programs for those students
+And you want to build effective intervention programs for those students

 Why do we need it?